Harvard Extension Courses in Computer Science

 Bruce Huang EdD, PhD, Director of Master's Degree Program in Information Technology, Harvard Extension School - Stephen Elston PhD, Principal Consultant, Quantia Analytics LLC

-This course is the culmination of the Master of Liberal Arts, data science where students execute their research proposal from CSCI E-597.
-It gives students the opportunity to collaborate with industry, government, or academic partners to investigate a real-world research topic using their data science skills.
-At the completion of the capstone, students are able to demonstrate their ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.
+This course is the culmination of the Master of Liberal Arts, data science, where student teams execute their capstone proposal from CSCI E-597.
+It gives students the opportunity to collaborate with industry partners and other students on complex capstone topics using their data science, communications, negotiation, leadership, and project management skills.
+At the completion of the capstone, students can demonstrate their ability to think critically about data, communicate with diverse audiences, and advance innovation in ways that benefit society.

 CSCI E-599a Section 1 (16091)